Art that Enhances your CC Experience

 Challenge II

 Art History coordinates with Challenge II's Western Cultural History strand.
 The creator of this class is also the author of Marvelous to Behold, the text used in Challenge II.
-This class includes all 12 of the artists in Challenge II and retells the story of the rise and decline of Western culture that Francis Schaeffer tells in the DVD series the students watch in class.
+This class includes all 12 of the artists in Challenge II plus many more such as Picasso, Van Gogh, and Escher.
+I retell the story of the rise and decline of Western culture that Francis Schaeffer tells in the DVD series the students watch in class.
 There are 30 lessons in this year-long course.
 Some students take this class while they are in Challenge I in preparation for Challenge II.
-There is a dual enrollment option for this class through a partnership with Bryan College!
+Some students take it the year after they have completed Challenge II, and sometimes we have seniors in the class.
+It is an hour and a half, and usually the students need to plan on spending another hour and a half each week to complete their assignment.
+Click the class graphic on the right for all the details.

 How did an artist raise a scientist?